aleph2c/learning_xslt_with_python/README.md

 def transform_with_saxonche(
     self, home_dir, xml_file_name, xsl_file_name, output_file_name
 ):
-    # Don't use the PySaxonProcess context manager if you are calling saxonica
+    # Don't use the PySaxonProcess context manager if you are calling saxonche
     # over and over again within your program.
 Instead build the proc and
     # xsltproc once, and reference them when you need them.
 If you don't do
     # this, you will get strange memory errors:
-    # "JNI_CreateJavaVM() failed with result: -5" (last seen in 11.4)
+    # "JNI_CreateJavaVM() failed with result: -5" (last seen in saxonc-he 11.4)
     #
     # Example of how to build the proc and xsltproc once per program invocation:
     #